hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 	sigOE <- row.names(res_tableOE_sorted)[which(res_tableOE_sorted$threshold)]
 	sigKD <- row.names(res_tableKD_sorted)[which(res_tableKD_sorted$threshold)]

-We can then use those genes to select the corresponding rows from the transformed data matrix. *Remember these values are best to use for data visualization.*
+We can then use those genes to select the corresponding rows from the normalized data matrix:

-	### Extract rlog expression for significant genes
+	### Extract normalized expression for significant genes
-	rld_OEsig <- rld_mat[sigOE,]
+	norm_OEsig <- normalized_counts[sigOE,]

 Now let's draw the heatmap using `pheatmap`: